 Esther R. Sawyer Research Award

-The annual Esther R. Sawyer Research Award from The IIA Research Foundation is granted to an individual currently enrolled by September 1 in an undergraduate or graduate level program in internal auditing at an Internal Auditing Education Partnership (IAEP) university.
-Individuals who have completed their course work in an internal auditing program at an IAEP university by March 30 of the submission year are also welcome to participate.
+The annual Esther R. Sawyer Research Award from The IIA Research Foundation is granted to an individual currently enrolled as of September 1, 2014 in an undergraduate or graduate level program in internal auditing at an Internal Auditing Education Partnership (IAEP) university.
+Individuals who were enrolled as of September 1, 2014 but have completed their course work in an internal auditing program at an IAEP university by March 30, 2015 are also welcome to participate.
 The award is based on submission of an original manuscript on a specific topic related to modern internal auditing.
 The award includes:

-- Up to US $3,000 to the IIA-endorsed school with which the student is affiliated.
+- US $3,000 to the IIA-endorsed school with which the student is affiliated.

 - Registration and travel expenses for the recipient to attend The IIA International Conference.

-Submissions are due by March 1 of each year.
-The Award Committee notifies IAEP universities of the selected essay topic by September 1 of each year.
+Submissions are due by March 1, 2015.
+The Award Committee notified IAEP universities of the selected essay topic at the IAEP Leadership Retreat in September 2014.

 The IIA Research Foundation Board of Trustees established this award in June 2000 as a tribute to the memory of Esther R. Sawyer and her contributions to and support of the profession of internal auditing.
 The award was funded through a generous contribution to The IIA Research Foundation by the Sawyer family.
 Although Esther Sawyer was not an internal auditor, she was a gracious ambassador who enjoyed explaining the role of modern internal auditing to those she met.
 She also edited manuscripts, speeches, and textbooks on the subject.
 She was an advocate for internal audit curricula in colleges and universities and promoted internal auditing as a lifetime career.